 (How he comes up with something new to share every day continually awes me.)

-But I must confess that I thought that he left something really important out of his recent post on The four elements of entrepreneurship.
+But I must confess that I thought that he left something really important out of a post he wrote on The four elements of entrepreneurship.

 He stated that entrepreneurs need the following 4 things, paraphrased from his blog:

 - To invest in activities and assets that aren’t a sure thing